gdtk-uq/gdtk/doc/developer-notes.md

 then run the tests to check that my assumption that all is good is really true.

-So, I make my commit on top of the full history of the bitbucket repository, thus keeping a linear history.
+So, I make my commit on top of the full history of the bitbucket repository, thus keeping a linear history in the master branch.
 If you browse the actual revision history, you will see various small branches followed by merges where different developers have made commits in parallel.
-Sometimes, if the parallel work has been done on distinct files, the merge is trivially done by the Mercurial revision control system.
+Sometimes, if the parallel work has been done on distinct files, the merge is trivially done by the revision control system.
 Sometimes edits collide and someone has to manually check/do the merge.
 It's nice to avoid this extra work.